 Keywords: Public transport, fare evasion, revenue protection, psychology, motivations

-This is the ninth episode in the Research Transit Handbook of Public Transport Research Series.
+This is the ninth episode in Researching Transit’s Handbook of Public Transport Research Series.
 Links to the book can be found at the end of the notes.

 In this episode, Laura Aston speaks to Dr Alexa Delbosc and Professor Graham Currie.
 Today’s guests will be familiar to many in the audience.
 Dr Delbosc was interviewed on the show in episode 22, addressing the psychology of public transport.
 She is a lecturer with the Institute of Transport Studies in the Department of Civil Engineering at Monash University.
 Professor Currie, your regular host and editor of the Handbook of Public Transport Research, is Director of the Public Transport Research Group at Monash University.
 Today they discuss Chapter 7 of the Handbook: The Paradigm Shift in Revenue Protection Research and Practice.
 The chapter is unique in providing a case study in impactful industry partnership.
 It presents the findings of a major program of research, funded by Victoria’s Department of Transport, which generated major economic savings for the State.

 Our guests set the scene by explaining the impetus for this research.
 Globally, agencies may lose up to 25% of revenue to fare evasion, costing in the hundred of millions of dollars.
 Yet prior to this project, which commenced in 2011/12, there was limited understanding of the motivations for fare evading.
 Dr Delbosc explains how the project contributed to shifting the focus of revenue protection research from conventional systems control perspectives and customer profiling, to the more nuanced approach of customer motivations.
 Following the success of their research, the customer motivations perspective on fare evasion has taken off around the world.